-The Simplicity of Vintage Cycles:Born of my affinity for steel-framed road bicycles.
+Born of my affinity for steel-framed road bicycles.

 An homage to vintage bicycles and the craft of their restoration.

-Vintage bicycles, to me, are those frames crafted from what I consider to be the golden age of cycling—from the 1960s to the very early 1990s.
+Vintage bicycles, to me, are those frames crafted from what I consider to be the golden age of cycling—from the 1960s through the 1990s.
 Those most particularly stunning are the medium- to high-end frames crafted by hand in France, Italy, Japan, England and America.
 Of course, there are plenty of exceptions.
 These are nobody’s guidelines but my own, and I am certain you will get a different answer from each person you ask what vintage means to them.

 My goal and desire is to keep these fine machines, each with their own personality and spirit, on the road and cherished for as long as possible.
 I spend hours meticulously repairing and restoring these classics and bring them into acceptable riding condition.